 How to get around the Amalfi Coast when you don’t rent a car?

-As mentioned before, if you opt not to rent a car for 2 days in Amalfi Coast, it is easy to get around by bus, ferry, or organized tours.
+As mentioned before, if you opt not to rent a car for 2 days in Amalfi Coast, it is easy to get around by bus, ferry, or organized tour.

-Sorrento is linked to Salerno by a bus line operated by SITA SUD bus.
-The ticket price is 2 EUR and you can buy at at any tabbacheria in one of the villages.
+Sorrento is linked to Salerno by a bus line operated by the SITA SUD bus.
+The ticket price is 2 EUR and you can buy it at any tabbacheria in one of the villages.

 During summer expect delays in the bus timetables, and if you don’t take it from one end of the line, you might not be able to hop on the first bus.